 long torso

-If you have a long torso, it can be difficult to find a swimsuit that fits.
+If you have a long torso, finding a swimsuit that fits can be difficult.
 The Summersalt brand has swimsuits specially designed to fit a long torso.
+Plus, choosing a two-tone style will break up your torso visually.

 While swimwear and modesty can seem like an oxymoron, you may like to choose modest swimwear because of religious reasons, because of who you are vacationing with, or because you are self-conscious about a certain part of your body.